Jefferson County Public Works manages the county-wide solid waste program.

 A significant part of the Solid Waste budget is used to manage household hazardous waste.
 Many of the hazardous products could be replaced by non-hazardous alternatives, reducing or eliminating the risk of harm to residents, sanitation workers and the environment.
 Learn more at King County’s Safer Alternatives website.

 Public Works contracts with Skookum Contract Services to collect and process the County’s recyclables such as glass, paper and plastic.
 There are seven sites between Brinnon and Port Townsend for free recycling.
-See Recycle for locations.
+For site locations and hours see page 2 of our current Recyling flyer.

 Separated metals and automotive batteries brought to the Transfer Station are recycled (fees apply).
 Residential fluorescent light tubes, compact fluorescent bulbs, oil and antifreeze may be recycled free of charge at either the Moderate Risk Waste Facility in the Boat Haven or the Transfer Station’s Recycling Center.